KitwareMedical/SlicerPipelines/README.md

 ## Resources

-SlicerPipelines is a Slicer extension made for SlicerSALT.
 To learn more about Slicer, SlicerSALT, and Slicer extensions, check out the following resources.

  - https://slicer.readthedocs.io/en/latest/
  - https://salt.slicer.org/